 - Take notes in neat and clear handwriting

-When you take notes, make sure that you do so in a handwriting that is legible, unless you find it difficult to read from your writing later.
+When you take notes, make sure that you do so in handwriting that is legible, unless you find it difficult to read from your writing later.
 Remember that you don't have to write whatever is said in the audio verbatim, but only the keywords, and the memory triggers, numbers and figures (if applicable).
-So, to avoid last moment panic, that causes to become dis fluent and lose precious marks, try and maintain legible, clear and neat handwriting while taking notes.
+So, to avoid last moment panic which causes to become disfluent and lose precious marks, try and maintain legible, clear, and neat handwriting while taking notes.